dominiccarrano/ee-120-labs/README.md

 These labs were developed by the EE 120 course staff in the spring 2019, fall 2019, and spring 2020 semesters.

 We presented these labs at the *2020 International Conference on Higher Education Advances*.
-The paper is available [here](http://headconf.org/wp-content/uploads/pdfs/11308.pdf), and the presentation is available [here](https://drive.google.com/drive/folders/17B5A7IzlPZ4XTkwEH-Kr77HNkN9gyxgh?usp=sharing).
+The paper is available [here](http://headconf.org/wp-content/uploads/pdfs/11308.pdf).

 ## Usage